SKRC

 4.1.
 INFRINGEMENT OF TECHNICAL REGULATIONS.

 4.1.1.
-Arising from post race scrutineering or Judicial Action, minimum action, the provisions of MSA regulations C(d)39.a & b.
+Arising from post race scrutineering or Judicial Action, minimum action exclusion from the race or timed qualifying session, the maximum action the provisions of MSA regulations C3.5.1 (a) & (b).

 5. TECHNICAL REGULATIONS.
-MSA 2008 Specific karting technical regulations apply together with the 2008 ABkC regulations and ABkC nominated tyres within the 2008 MSA Kart Race Yearbook and the SR’s for the meeting.
+MSA 2014 Specific karting technical regulations apply together with the 2014 ABkC regulations and ABkC nominated tyres within the 2014 MSA Kart Race Yearbook and the SRs for the meeting.

 1.3.
 OFFICIALS.